ams-engineering/wp-events-free/README.txt

 A simple and lightweight WordPress plugin to create events and allow users to register for them.

 == Description ==
-Simple WP Events is a free plugin to Easily create and manage events on your website.
+Simple WP Events is a free plugin to easily create and manage events on your website.

 Whether it’s an on-site or virtual event, this plugin handles all your event hurdles for you.
 Our team of elite and experienced engineers have ensured that it’s simple, fast, and reliable.